InternetOfUs/hub/README.md

 The WeNet HUB component is responsible for allowing WeNet users to manage their profile and application.
 It also provides developers with the toots for managing applications and associated platform.

+In order to use a WeNet application a Wenet user should have been created.
+This is possibile via the WeNet HUB.
+Any WeNet application will redirect its users to the HUB if a WeNet user can not be identified.

+Once registered and authenticated, a user can take advantage of the HUB for:

+* managing his profile information (this include general demographic details);
+* browsing available WeNet applications;
+* enabling the WeNet applications of interest in order to start using them;
+* managing enabled applications.

+The WeNet HUB is also the place where new Wenet applications can be created and configured.
+Any user can create his own WeNet application by becoming a *developer*.
+This can be done by enabling the *developer mode* in the user account settings.
+A few profile information will need to be set in order to complete this process.

+Once developer, a user has access to a dedicated section of the HUB where it is possibile to configure applications from a technical point of view.
+A WeNet application requires all the configuration to be completed in order to be publicly discoverable by other users.
+In particular, some technical details need to be defined:

+* at least one platform through which the application is going to be available (currently the Telegram platform is supported);
+* the *callback url* where the messages generated from the WeNet platform are going to be forwarded so that the application can present them to its users.

+In the application configuration section, the developer has also the possibility of knowing how many users have enabled the application and have been trying it out.

 ## Setup & configuration